Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Learning a Value-Selection Heuristic Inside a Solver

 \subsection{Heterogeneous Graph Neural Network Architecture}

-An important part of our framework is the neural network architecture that we designed to perform a prediction of the next value to branch on.
-A high-level representation is proposed in Fig. \ref{fig:cpnn}.
+An important part of the framework is the neural network architecture that we designed to perform a prediction of the next value to branch on.
+A high-level representation is proposed in Figure~\ref{fig:cpnn}.
 Four steps are carried out: (1) a \textit{CP model encoder}, (2) a \textit{graph neural network encoder}, (3) a \textit{neural network decoder}, and (4) an \textit{action-selection policy}.
 They are detailed in the next subsections.